kentlouisetonino/goplayground/README.md

 ### Description
 #

-> - A Go playground that integrates with different technologies.
+> - A Go server playground that integrates with different technologies.

 ```bash
 # API URL.